jbloomlab/HIV_Broad_Human_Sera_MAP/README.md

 The `adingens_analysis` folder contains the analysis written by Adam Dingens.
 Caelan did not modify its contents.
 This folder contains its own documentation, which should be viewed for details on that analysis.

+The `generate_interactive_plots.ipynb` calculates the fraction surviving statistic for each serum selection, which were not calculated previously.
+The `results` folder contians the results from these calculations.

 The `generate_interactive_plots.ipynb` converts the results from Adam Dingens' analysis into interactive plots from the [*polyclonal*](https://jbloomlab.github.io/polyclonal/) software.
 Because these plots are produced outside of a pipeline like the [dms-vep-pipeline](https://github.com/dms-vep/dms-vep-pipeline), they will not contain as much information as plots produced by that pipeline, such as [this](https://dms-vep.github.io/HIV_Envelope_BF520_DMS_CD4bs_sera/IDC508_escape_plot.html) one.

 The `interactive_plots` folder contains the interactive plots produced in html files.